going-digital/blipgps/README.md

 # blipgps
 Determine GPS location with minimal receiver time.

+## Note this project is currently in development and is not yet functional.

 The intent of this project is to provide open source code to calculate a unique position and time from a short wideband recording of the GPS band using software defined radio techniques.

 To set up test files: